CocoaPods/guides.cocoapods.org/source/using/the-podfile.html.md

  implicit target, named `default`, which links to the _first target_ of the user project.

-> A podfile can be very simple:
+> A Podfile can be very simple:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'
 pod 'AFNetworking', '~> 1.0'
 ```

-> An example of a more complex podfile can be:
+> An example of a more complex Podfile can be:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'